CON-In-A-Box/CIAB-Portal/README.md

-# CVGHotelSystem
+# ConComSignIn
-The hotel tracking system for CONvergence and other conventions
+The ConCom Signin Module for CON-In-A-Box